 My doctoral dissertation, Dark Stars of the Evening: Performing African American Citizenship and Identity in Germany, 1890- 1920 demonstrates that black performers in Germany developed wide networks in the performance world as they sought artistic opportunities beyond the racist circumscription of the American popular stage.
 Their performances became emblematic of modernity, globalization, and imperial might for German audiences at the turn of the century.
 African American-styled blackness contributed to economic development in Berlin while allowing African American performers to assert themselves on the global stage.

 I am the co-editor of Adrienne Rich: Teaching at CUNY, 1968-1974 (Lost & Found: The CUNY Poetics Document Initiative, 2014).
 My critical work can be found in the March 2017 issue of American Quarterly and Understanding Blackness Through Performance (eds.
 Anne Cremieux, Xavier Lemoine and Jean-Paul Rocchi, Palgrave Macmillan, 2013).
 I recently completed a doctoral degree in English Literature and African American Studies at the CUNY Graduate Center where I was awarded the Melvin Dixon Prize for the Best Dissertation in African American Studies.
-In fall 2017 I will begin a 2-year term as a Visiting Assistant Professor in the English department at Grinnell College.
+I am currently a Visiting Assistant Professor in the English department at Grinnell College.